petrvanblokland/DesignDesignSpace/DDS-home.md

 box = box.newInfo()
 ~~~

-Once project grow larger, it may become necessary to get other developers involved.
+Once a project grows larger, it may become necessary to get other developers involved.
 This workshop addresses the use of Github for version management.

-Focus of the workshop is on how to program user interaction.
+The focus of this workshop is on how to program user interaction.
 Extract the various options into popups and menus.

 You can make a selection from the following exercises.
 And it is also possible to bring your own ideas.

+#### Example exercises

-* Make an interface that allows the user to choose from the avaible image filter, before it runs through the entire set of image files.
+* Make an interface that allows user to choose from the avaible image filters, before it runs through the entire set of image files.
 * Make an interface that allows to choose from templates of graphs;
 * Make an interface that shows the available color themes, before generating a website;
 * Make an interface to show the various testing schemes on a font;

-The use of DrawBot in this workshop requires a MacOS computer.
+The use of <a href="http://drawbot.com" target="external">DrawBot</a> in this workshop requires a MacOS computer.

 Completion of workshops [Basic coding in Python #1](#coding-in-python1) and [Basic coding in Python #1](#coding-in-python2) is recommended.